The Review Panel has concluded its work and submitted its final report in July 2017.

-The panel released a progress update, Working Together: WCB Review Progress Report (0.3 MB), to government in November.
+The panel released a progress update, Working Together: WCB Review Progress Report (0.3 MB), to government in November 2016.
 The report describes the major activities the panel has undertaken since it was established in March and is only intended to reflect key themes of what the panel has heard from stakeholders up to early November.
+There are many diverse perspectives, from workers, employers, unions, industry associations, health professionals and other interested Albertans about the current strengths in the workers' compensation system and where they see opportunities for improvement, which are reflected in the report.

 Engagement Phase – June/July 2016